cncf/tag-app-delivery/governance/roles.md

 * Contribute content to the working group.
 * Onboard and setup the working group lead successor.

+Permissions:
+* WG Leads have write access to the TAG GitHub repository and CODEOWNERS entries for the working group folder.

 ## TOC Liaison

 The [CNCF TAG](https://github.com/cncf/toc/blob/master/tags) process identifies a TOC Liaison.
 The TAG Chairs are responsible for establishing effective communication with the TOC Liaison, including further communication to the wider TOC upon request.

 The TOC Liaison will occasionally prioritize TAG activities, as needed by the TOC, to further the [CNCF mission](https://github.com/cncf/foundation/blob/master/charter.md#1-mission-of-the-cloud-native-computing-foundation).

+Permissions:
+* TOC Liaisons have admin access to the TAG GitHub repository.

 ## Emeritus Chair